GiovanniM1563/ardk_lifecycle_smoke_test/README.md

 ## What Problems It Solves

 **The lifecycle problem**: Nav2 and slam_toolbox use ROS 2 lifecycle nodes.
-Getting them to start, configure, activate, and deactivate in the right order—especially when switching between modes—requires careful sequencing.
+Getting them to start, configure, activate, and deactivate in the right orderrequires careful sequencing.
 This handles that.

 **The exclusivity problem**: Enforces mutual exclusivity and handles the teardown/startup sequence.